 Often you will find that it is necessary to transfer money between EUS groups.
 This is a fairly simple process.
 You will find a green internal transfer slip in the EUS Office in the same rack where you find the cheque req forms.
+Due to the pandemic, internal transfers will have to be handled with the VP Finance privately.
+Please email the VP Finance to coordinate an internal transfer.
+I will leave the next section in as this is the procedure once procedures are back to normal.

 See an example of the form below.
 Simply fill out the indicated fields and put it in the cheque req mailbox.
 The form must have the signatures of the financial officers of the groups involved in the transfer.
 So don't try to transfer the VP Finance budget away from me unless I agree to it!